celiackelly/BANKI/BANKI-template.md

      - https://www.frontendinterviewhandbook.com/html-questions#consider-html5-as-an-open-web-platform-what-are-the-building-blocks-of-html5
      - https://www.thoughtco.com/why-use-html5-canvas-3467995#:~:text=According%20to%20the%20HTML5%20specification,web%20page%20in%20real%2Dtime.
 - [ ] Describe the difference between a cookie, sessionStorage and localStorage.
-  - **Explanation:** Cookies, sessionStorage, and localStorage are all ways to store data on the client side.
+  - **Explanation:** Cookies, sessionStorage, and localStorage are all ways to store string data on the client side.
 However, cookies are sent back to the server with each subsequent HTTP request, whereas sessionStorage and localStorage are not.
-Additionally, localStorage persists across browser sessions, whereas sessionStorage is cleared once the user closes that tab.
-  - **Use/Example:** Cookies are often used for remembering things like a user's shopping cart contents, game scores or login state, setting themes and preferences, or tracking user behavior.
+  - **Use/Example:** Cookies are typically used for remembering stateful information, such as whether two requests came from the same browser.
+For example, cookies might be used to remember a user's shopping cart contents, set user preferences, or track user behavior.
+  - **Use/Explanation:** Local storage differs from session storage in that localStorage persists across browser sessions, but sessionStorage is cleared once the user closes that tab.
+  - **Use/Example:** A use case for sessionStorage would be to autosave user inputs to a form if the page is refreshed, while localStorage might be used for saving the scores for a simple game, like Wordle.
   - **Source:**
     - https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#other_ways_to_store_information_in_the_browser
     - https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API